xnox/shim-review/README.md

 currently in use certs.

 Other changes compared with our previous shim submissions:
- - out of MokListRT mirror size considerations, we have stop using shim ephemeral signing certificate.
+ - out of MokListRT mirror size considerations, we have stopped using shim's ephemeral signing certificate.
 And instead we use our signing cert issued by our CA to sign fb.efi & mm.efi like most other distros do.
 This also now makes our shim builds reproducible like everyone else.

  - Above means that our unsigned shim/fb/mm are now produced in a custom upload tarball during the build, and are no longer in the